-Rather than simply providing the most basic, clinical explanations of how babies are made, sex ed would do well to more comprehensively demystify body parts for both men and women.
+Rather than simply providing the most basic, clinical explanations of how babies are made, sex ed would do well to more comprehensively demystify body parts for people of all genders.

-And because everyone is a bit different down there, we should teach boys and girls to comfortably communicate with their partners about what they like and don’t like.
+And because everyone is a bit different down there, we should teach everyone to comfortably communicate with their partners about what they like and don’t like.
 It’s a skill that will serve them well throughout the rest of their lives, both in and out of the bedroom.